bhj/KaraokeEternal/docs/_docs/index.md

 }

 ```
-When Karaoke Forever scans a media file, it calls the parser with an object having the filename (without extension) as the property `file` (string).
+When Karaoke Forever scans a media file, it calls the parser with an object having the filename in the `file` property (string, without file extension).
 At the end of the middleware chain, this object is expected to have the properties `artist` and `title` (strings).
 What happens in between is up to the parser.
 It's important that each middleware calls `next` unless you don't want the chain to continue (for instance, if you've set `artist` and `title` absolutely and want to use them as-is).

 Your parser creator should accept an object with the following functions:

 - `composeSync`: Takes an array of middleware and returns them as a composed function that can be used as a parser.
 It currently requires a flat array, but there's nothing preventing array items from being composed functions themselves.
-As the name implies, the middleware stack is currently run synchronously.
+As the name implies, the middleware stack runs synchronously.

 - `getDefaultParser`: Returns the default parser.
 Optionally accepts a configuration object (see [Configuring the Parser](#configuring-the-parser)).
 In the example above our parser is doing a bit of pre-cleaning using `customMiddleware`, then running the default parser to handle the rest.
 The default parser can itself be used as middleware, with custom middleware run before and/or after.